microsoft/vscode-docs/docs/languages/javascript.md

 ![Using type checking and quick fixes in a JavaScript file](images/javascript/checkjs-example.gif)

-Types and function signatures are defined using JSDoc comments.
+TypeScript can infer types in .js files same as in .ts files.
+When types cannot be inferred, they can be specified using JSDoc comments.
 You can read more about how TypeScript uses JSDocs for JavaScript type checking [here](https://github.com/Microsoft/TypeScript/wiki/Type-Checking-JavaScript-Files).

 Type checking of JavaScript is optional and opt-in.
 Existing JavaScript validation tools such as ESLint can be used alongside the new built-in type checking functionality.